hongfu12321/Sorting_Visualizer/README.md

 ## To-Do Lists
 - Interruption - stop, step, continue
-- If we click button when sorting animation
+- When sorting animation continue, we should not have access to click other sorting algorithms, and the animation should stop when we click reset array or new array.

 #